metrorailings/OwlBlog/content/posts/2021-wild-card-insights.md

 Micah Parsons has damn well near impacted every single play he's been on the field.
 Amazing.

 Cowboys now resorting to the hurry-up offense to matriculate the ball downfield.
-To their credit, it's working.
+It's working tremendously.
+Credit to Kellen Moore for the adjustment here.